nerdcringe/SpinUp/README.md

 ## Using odometry in autonomous

+Traditionally, VEX robots are controlled with commands to move relative to its current position. *Move forward, backward, turn 90 degrees, etc*.
+However, any obstacle in the robot's path could alter its direction and the code wouldn't be able to tell the difference.
+Odometry lets the code track the robot's x and y coordinates, which allows the path to be corrected.
+It is also more accurate to move in arc-shaped paths when odometry data is collected.

+To use a comprehensive and reliable odometry system, certain math conventions must be followed:
+- +x is right, -x is left, +y is up, -y is down
+- The initial position of the robot is (0, 0)
+- 0 degrees is on the positive x-axis
+- Positive angles are counter-clockwise from 0 degrees

 Moving to a point first involves a command to set the target position.
 Afterwards, you may move to or turn to that target point.

 ```